5-MeO-DiPT: Pharmacodynamics

+Neurotoxicity

 5-MeO-DiPT has been reported to produce neurotoxicity in rodents.
 Administration of 5-MeO-DiPT to adolescent rodents produced marked decreases in spatial navigation performance in adulthood that were suggestive of deficits in cognitive flexibility, attention, and/or perseveration as well as other cognitive deficits.
 This was associated with serotonergic neurotoxicity and substantial 26 to 49% reductions in cortical and hippocampal serotonin levels that were analogous to those occurring with MDMA.
 However, the neurotoxic effects of 5-MeO-DiPT are described as less severe than and distinct from those of MDMA.
 The drug has also been reported to produce cytotoxicity as well as neurotoxic effects on serotonergic neurons ex vivo.
 The mechanisms underlying the serotonergic neurotoxicity of 5-MeO-DiPT are unknown.
 The drug might also produce prolonged dopaminergic adaptations or dopaminergic neurotoxicity in rodents as evidenced by long-lasting decreases in dopamine levels.
 In addition, it has been associated with marked genotoxicity or oxidative DNA damage, which has also been seen with MDMA and methamphetamine.
-It is said to be the first known tryptamine to be associated with such toxicity.
+It has been said to be the first known tryptamine to be associated with such toxicity.
+However, various other psychedelics have also been found to produce neurotoxicity in preclinical research, with this including serotonergic neurotoxicity.